FTA Show: Fort Ord

-San Diego Navy & Marine bases
+San Diego Navy and Marine bases

 One week later, on May 15 and 16, the FTA performed at Russ Auditorium in San Diego, California to capacity crowds of almost 5,000 sailors and marines from the area's numerous military bases.
 This time, the organizers had first requested to perform not on a base but on the deck of an aircraft carrier, the U.S.S.
 Constellation.
 As described by historian David Cortright:

 Each show opened with California Country, a local rock group, followed by Teatro Mestizo, a Chicano theater group from San Diego State, who "performed a hard-hitting play about the life and death of a young Chicano soldier killed in Vietnam."
 A local GI underground newspaper, Liberty Call, reported, "There was little question that the audience was in full agreement with the anti-war theme of the show.
 As in Monterey, the paper was very impressed with Len Chandler", describing him as "one of those rare singers who combine a wonderful voice, excellent musicianship and witty songs with incredible warmth and rapport."
 Liberty Call also wrote that after the first show, "many private citizens opened their homes to servicemen so that they might spend the night and avoid the dreariness of returning to bases and ships."
 On Sunday, before the second show, many sailors and marines joined the cast of the show in Balboa Park for a picnic.
 One of the authors of the Liberty Call article, James Skelly, became the advance person for the next two FTA Shows outside military bases in Tacoma, Washington and Mountain Home, Idaho.
 Fred Gardner, the show's first advance person, described him as a likable "big guy" with a big mustache.